-Keith M. Rockwell is a Global Fellow at the Wilson Center.
+Keith M. Rockwell is a Senior Research Fellow at the Hinrich Foundation.
 Prior to his retirement in June 2022, Keith served as a Director at the World Trade Organization (WTO) and spokesperson for the organization for more than 25 years.
-At the WTO, Keith was responsible for the overall coordination of its interaction with media, civil society, parliamentarians, and the United Nations.
+He also is Global Fellow at the Wilson Center.